Dave Dee: Early life

-Dave Dee was born in Salisbury, Wiltshire and attended Adcroft School of Building, Trowbridge.
-Upon leaving school he became a police cadet with the Wiltshire Constabulary and as such was one of the first on the scene of the April 1960 car crash that resulted in the death of Eddie Cochran and serious injury to Gene Vincent.
+Dave Dee was born in Salisbury, Wiltshire, and attended Adcroft School of Building, Trowbridge.
+Upon leaving school he became a police cadet with the Wiltshire Constabulary.
+He was one of the first on the scene of the April 1960 car crash that resulted in the death of American rock and roll musician Eddie Cochran and serious injury to Gene Vincent.
 He later recounted that he started learning to play the guitar using Cochran's impounded Gretsch over several nights at the station.